-The Kelvin-Planck statement of the second Law of Thermodynamics is a fundamental principle which imposes constraints on the direction of heat and work flow in the operation of while designing any thermodynamic cycle or device.
-As discussed earlier, Thermodynamics students often find it difficult to correctly understand the negative K-P statement of the second law, because negative statements are inherently more difficult to grasp and apply as opposed to positive statements.
+The Clausius statement of the second Law of Thermodynamics is a fundamental principle which imposes constraints on the direction of heat and work flow in the operation of while designing any thermodynamic cycle or device.
+As discussed earlier, Thermodynamics students often find it difficult to correctly understand the negative Clausius statement of the second law, because negative statements are inherently more difficult to grasp and apply as opposed to positive statements.
 The fact that this is a genuine difficulty has come up repeatedly during the author's conversations with both ME and MET students who are current as well as former students of Thermodynamics.
+Please see the above survey and the associated results reported above.
 Without any exception, when the author discussed the proposed hands-on activity with his students, they were highly enthusiastic about such a learning exercise being available to them.
-In their opinion, such a tool would go a long way in enabling a much clearer comprehension of the K-P statement of the second law of Thermodynamics.
-As discussed above, a study of the relevant literature reveals that practically no strategies have been considered to help students understand the negative K-P statement of the 2LT in a more "positive" manner.
+In their opinion, such a tool would go a long way in enabling a much clearer comprehension of the Clausius statement of the second law of Thermodynamics.
+As discussed above, a study of the relevant literature reveals that practically no strategies have been considered to help students understand the negative Clausius statement of the 2LT in a more "positive" manner.

-3. Method: Hands-on Learning Exercise:
+3. Method: Hands-on Assignment/Learning Exercise:

-To help students better understand the significance of the K-P statement, the following "positive" hands-on activity/exercise is proposed.
-The hands-on exercise should be given as an in-class assignment directly after the K-P statement has been discussed in class.
+To help students better understand the significance of the Clausius statement, the following "positive" hands-on activity/exercise is proposed.
+The hands-on exercise should be given as an inclass assignment directly after the Clausius statement has been discussed in class.
 One possible way the assignment could be presented is as follows:

-Four (only four cycles are shown here for illustrative purposes, but the instructor can provide more cycles in the assignment at their discretion) thermodynamic cycles are constructed such that they exchange heat with only one isothermal energy reservoir R at a temperature T, as required by the K-P statement.
+Three thermodynamic cycles (only three cycles are shown here for illustrative purposes, but the instructor can provide more cycles in the assignment at their discretion) are constructed such that they exchange heat with only two isothermal energy reservoirs $R_H$ and $R_L$ at temperatures $T_H > T_L$ , and $T_L$ , respectively, as required by the Clausius statement.
 Furthermore, the system is taken to be 1 kg of an ideal gas operating in a piston-cylinder assembly.

-Analyze each cycle process-by-process to determine if (a) it is even possible or not.
-(NOTE: If even a single process is not possible, the cycle will be impossible to design/construct.) (b) If all processes are possible, then the cycle is possible, and your next step is to assess whether the cycle violates the K-P statement or not.
-(NOTE: The K-P statement will be violated if the sole effect of the cycle is to produce a net positive work output, while exchanging heat only with R.) The complete student assignment is available in Appendix 1.
+Analyze each cycle process-by-process to determine if (a) the cycle is even possible or not.
+(NOTE: If even a single process is not possible, the cycle will be impossible to design/construct.) (b) If all processes are possible, then the cycle is possible, and your next step is to assess whether the cycle violates the Clausius statement or not.
+(NOTE: The Clausius statement will be violated if the sole effect of the cycle is to transfer heat from $R_L$ to $R_H$ .
+The complete student assignment is available in Appendix 1.

-4. Discussions:
+4. Discussion:

-As discussed in the following, this activity will of course ultimately be helpful for the students to properly understand the negative K-P statement.
+As discussed in the following, this activity will of course ultimately be helpful for the students to properly understand the negative Clausius statement.
 Additionally, during the exercise, students will also have the opportunity to clarify/reinforce concepts which they have already been exposed to.
-These concepts include, for instance, applying the first law to processes, and calculating the associated heat, work, and internal energy changes.
-Students will also be challenged to apply their understanding to determine if a particular process must necessarily be reversible, irreversible, or can be of either type.
+These concepts include correctly applying the first law to processes, and calculating the associated heat, work, and internal energy changes.
+Students will also be challenged to apply their understanding to determine if a particular process must necessarily be reversible, or irreversible, or whether it can be of either type.